moonbuggy/Orange-Pi-Zero-GPS-NTP/README.md

 The default configuration for the RTC is for chrony to tell the system to set it every 11 minutes.
 To let chrony set the time from the RTC (as a backup if there's some issue with the GPS), it needs to be run with the `-s` argument.

+To ensure only the GPS and PPS signals are used, the default `/etc/chrony/chrony.conf` file be be edited to comment out the sources it provides.

 ###### /etc/default/chrony
 ```sh